Friday, July 20, 2018

 The greatest action movie of all time started it's life as a proposed sequel to the 1968 Frank Sinatra drama "The Detective"(don't bother).
 Sinatra played Joe Leland, and crime novelist Roderick Thorp pitted the aging NYC cop against a gang of German terrorists that take over his daughter's office Christmas party in an L.A. skyscraper.
 But Frank was too old for that sort of "Towering Inferno"-style heroism in the '70s, and declined.
 The next ten years would find this pitch presented to Clint Eastwood, Burt Reynolds, Arnold Schwarzenegger, Sly Stallone, Nick Nolte, Richard Gere and Mel Gibson.
 None of them wanted to make fists with their toes.
 The movie gods were smiling when a 32 year old Bruce Willis got the call in the spring of '87, because he IS John McClane(Jeb Stuart and Steven De Souza supplied the rewrites of Roderick Thorp's novel "Nothing Lasts Forever"), one of the most iconic heroes ever gifted to the movie-loving masses.

-It's now impossible to imagine another actor taking that first-time limo ride with Argyle.
+It's now impossible to imagine another actor taking that first-time limo ride with Argyle(De'voreaux White).
 Bruce knew that this was a once-in-a-lifetime opportunity to climb the Hollywood hierarchy, and it's always exciting watching a young talent take a huge step forward.
 I'd watch McClane and his East Coast swag for two hours even if he wasn't killing anybody, that's how real and relatable he is.
 A flesh-and-blood human being with a failing marriage, he's clearly harboring some resentment toward the ambitions of his careerist wife Holly Gennaro.
 Bonnie Bedelia just couldn't turn down that big job offer with the Nakatomi Corporation, despite John's old-fashioned ideas about their relationship.
 Maybe we'll finally get to see them happy one day, in that oft-discussed '77-set prequel.

 Of course, a hero is only as good as the bad guys lined up in front of him.
 Alan Rickman was an undiscovered Shakespearean theatre actor that had never held a gun before, and he'd have the Best Supporting Actor Oscar(that went to Kevin Kline) for being the epitome of elegant villainy in a more just world.
 I knew Hans Gruber was a great foil the moment I laid eyes and ears on him at eight years old.
 He effortlessly oozes menace, and his icy, cultured persona is the perfect contrast to McClane's dirty, working-class disposition.